TechToThePeople/civisualize/README.md

 Predefined graphs
 ----------
 dc has a few common graphs (pie charts, barcharts...) that you can use directly with data without having to go through crossfilter (no need to define a domain...).
-The documentation isn't yet complete, but we've been using it for a [lapsed donor visualization](ata without having to go throu  gh crossfilter (no need to define a domain...).
-The documentation isn't yet complete, but we've been using it for a [lapsed donor dataviz](https://github.com/TechToThePeople/civisualize/blob/master/templates/dataviz/Lapseddonor.tpl). _one shouldn't use pie charts for that, but that's another topic_
+The documentation isn't yet complete, but we've been using it for a [lapsed donor visualization](ata without having to go through crossfilter (no need to define a domain...).
+As an example, we've been using it for a [lapsed donor dataviz](https://github.com/TechToThePeople/civisualize/blob/master/templates/dataviz/Lapseddonor.tpl). _one shouldn't use pie charts for that, but that's another topic_

 You have a "work in progress" few templates, the most interesting one is probably either the dashboard or /civicrm/dataviz/contribute